higham/modified-cholesky/readme.md

 About
 -----

-`modified-cholesky` contains the MATLAB function `modchol_ldlt`, which computes a modified Cholesky factorization of a symmetric and possibly indefinite matrix.
+`modified-cholesky` contains MATLAB functions that compute a modified Cholesky factorization of a symmetric and possibly indefinite matrix.
 The algorithm is from

 S. H. Cheng and N.J.
 Higham.